Michel Bernanos: Le cycle de la Montagne morte de la vie

 Written in 1963 in Gentilly, Val-de-Marne, Court, it is divided into two distinct parts.
 The first part reads like a novel about the sea.
 A boy of 18 boards a vessel, where he is first bullied by the other crew members and then taken under the wing of the cook Toine.
-The boat is then blocked at the equator for weeks, and a mutiny ensues.
-The vessel eventually lapses into a storm, leaving the protagonist and his friend Toine alone and adrift on the sea.
+The boat is then stalled at the equator for months, and a mutiny ensues.
+The vessel is eventually engulfed by a storm, leaving the protagonist and his friend Toine alone and adrift on the sea.
 Here begins the second part, which becomes much more fantastic.
-Both main characters are stranded on a mysterious island, where the predominant color seems to be red.
+Both main characters are stranded on a mysterious land under a red sun.
 The novel was translated into English under the title The Other Side of the Mountain and published by Houghton Mifflin in 1968.